Siege of Kizlyar (July 1785): Attack on Karginsk (Prelude)

 On July 14th, Mansur's forces advanced towards the Karginsk redoubt, located 8 kilometers from Kizlyar.
-The first few attacks by the highlanders were repelled, after which they started several big fires, eventually reaching the powder magazine, as a result of which the entire redoubt, together with its defenders, blew up.
+The first few attacks by the highlanders were repelled, after which they started several large fires, eventually reaching the powder magazine and subsequently blowing up the entire redoubt, together with its defenders.
 Mansur's fighters stormed the redoubt soon after, and captured the remaining Russian soldiers, as well as four cannons.
 This was the first victory of Mansur outside Chechnya.

 Siege

 Advance towards the fortress

-Motivated by their success, the rebel advanced towards the fortress on July 15th.
+Motivated by their success, the rebels advanced towards the fortress on July 15.
 Meanwhile, in the fortress, panic broke out among the population.
 One of the eyewitnesses describes the scene:

 “The picture is of a very sad nature.
 Frightened children screamed, women cried and, losing their heads, did not know what to do.
 Gray-haired old men looked gloomily at their families, removed and hid their belongings.
 Many, not believing in the possibility of holding the city, fled to the Astrakhan steppes...”

 In the evening of the same day, the Cossacks were sent to meet the North Caucasian army.
-Before leaving, they conjured each other to stand for their native land and “fall with their backs into the Terek” (that is, die without allowing the mountaineers to cross the Terek River) if they could not stop the “shepherd wolf,” as they called Mansur.

 The night passed, but the next day, people began yelling “They are coming!”, and the fortress fell into panic again.
 To encourage the people, Russian and Armenian priests walked the streets, sang prayers and sprinkled holy water on the Christians and the walls of the fortress.
 Soldiers began preparing for the coming battle and stood on the fortress walls.

-At noon, the rebel forces began crossing the Terek River, where they were met by Cossack fighters, who tried preventing them as best as they could, but suffered heavy casualties.
+At noon, the rebel forces began crossing the Terek River, where they were met by Cossack fighters, who suffered heavy casualties attempting to stop their advance.
 By evening, Mansur's forces had crossed the river and they moved to storm the fortress fence.